wenlzhang/obsidian-todoist-context-bridge/MANUAL_SYNC_COMMANDS.md

 - This is normal behavior when journal is stale or file is new

 **Manual sync not working**
-- Check that bidirectional sync is enabled in settings
+- Check that task completion auto-sync is enabled in settings
 - Verify Todoist API token is valid
 - Ensure tasks exist in both Obsidian and Todoist
 - Check console logs for detailed error information